Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do you trade options?

 The two main participants in an options contract are the “buyer”, who is the person that purchases the contract, and the seller of the contract, dubbed the “writer”.
 Whichever role you decide to take, you’ll first need to find a broker that offers options trading.
-The comparison table above shows some of the online trading platforms that offer this service.

 There are two types of options that you can either buy or write.
 A call option gives its buyer the choice to purchase shares from its writer at a specific price (aka the strike price) before a set period of time, or the expiry date.
 A put option is the opposite, where the buyer enters a contract to sell the shares to the writer at a set price within a specific time frame.